nie7321/laravel-dt-talk/laravel-datatables.md

 ^ The second command will publish its configs to the `config/` directory.
 There are some settings here that control how searching works (case sensitivity, wildcards, etc).
 The defaults are fine for this demo, though!

 ^ The buttons publish will also drop a `buttons.server-side.js` file in your `public/js` dir.
-We'll just put that into the Mix pipeline.
+We'll just put that into the Mix pipeline instead.
+This tells the built-in CSV/etc buttons to do an AJAX request instead to get all pages of data!

 ---